marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 0002B001                 call    sub_29682
 ```

-The code then sets new values in the directory  entry.
+We then set new values in the directory entry.
 We see a similar pattern as  before: if the ID is `> 0x80`,
-we jump to the extended directory update section, otherwise we follow the base directory path.
+we jump to the extended directory update section, otherwise we follow the base directory update path.

 ```
 0002B0F3 loc_2B0F3:                              ; CODE XREF: program_NVRAM_maybe_update_directory+1CDj